ProjectHSI/Gorgus-Translator/README.md

 A translator for a conlang called Gorgus me and some friends are actively working on.

 ![An image of the translating showing the sentence "Hello!
-Do you like pizza?" being translated.](/resources/screenshot.png)
+Do you like pizza?" being translated.](/resources/screenshot.png) Gorgus also has a wiki where you can learn to speak it fluently!
+Take a look [here](https://gorgolingo.miraheze.org/wiki/Main_Page).

 # Phonology
 Here is the phonology of the Gorgus conlang: